mmonkey/Destinations/README.md

 # Destinations
 A Teleportation plugin for Sponge.
-Checkout the [Wiki](https://github.com/mmonkey/Destinations/wiki) details.
+Checkout the [Wiki](https://github.com/mmonkey/Destinations/wiki) for more details.

 ### Commands
 **Homes**